-- 1. Demonstrate knowledge of chemistry in technical fields. - 2.
+- 1. To acquire and apply basic knowledge of Chemistry in technical fields. - 2.
 Bring adaptability to new developments in Engineering Chemistry and to acquire the skills required to become a perfect engineer. - 3.
-Develop the importance of water in industrial and domestic usage. - 4.
-Identify the concepts of Chemistry to lay the ground work for subsequent studies in various engineering fields. - 5.
-Examine a fuel and suggest alternative fuels.
+To integrate pure Chemistry principles and fundamentals with Engineering Applications.

 Unit No. Details of Content Hrs 1.
 Water Treatment Introduction, Hard and Soft water, Disadvantages of hard water -In Domestic use, In Industrial use, Softening of water - Zeolite process, Ion exchange process, Hot Lime -Soda process, water characteristics- Hardness and its determination by EDTA method, Dissolved oxygen (DO) and its determination by Winkler"s method.
 6 2.
 Phase Rule Phase Rule, statement, Explanation of the terms - Phase, Component, Degrees of freedom.
 One component system - Water and Sulphur.
 Reduced Phase rule equation, Two component alloy system- Phase diagram of Silver- Lead alloy system.
 3. Corrosion and its control Introduction, Fundamental reason of corrosion, Electrochemical Corrosion(Wet corrosion), Direct Chemical Corrosion(Dry corrosion), Factors affecting the rate of corrosion, Types of corrosion- Galvanic, Microbiological Corrosion, Methods to minimise the rate of corrosion- Proper designing, Cathodic and Anodic protection method.
 6 4.
 Fuels and Lubricants Fuels: Introduction, Classification of fuel, Calorific value of a fuel, Characteristics of a good fuel, solid fuel- Coal and Various types of Coal, Analysis of coal- Proximate and Ultimate analysis, Liquid fuel- Refining of Petroleum.
-Lubricants: Introduction, classification of lubricants - Solid, Semi -solid and 7 Liquid Lubricants, Properties of lubricants: Physical properties - Viscosity, Viscosity index, surface tension, Flash point and Fire point.
+Lubricants: Introduction, classification of lubricants - Solid, Semi -solid and Liquid Lubricants, Properties of lubricants: Physical properties - Viscosity, Viscosity index, surface tension, Flash point and Fire point.
 Chemical properties - Acidity, Saponification.